osmandapp/web/main/docs/user/personal/favorites.md

 After each edit of Favorites OsmAnd makes a backup file.
 They can be found using file manager programs.

-*Android → data → net.osmand → files → favorites*
+*Android → data → net.osmand → files → backup*

 ![Favorites autobackup android](@site/static/img/personal/favorites_autobackup_andr.png)

 :::caution
 In the latest versions of Android, access to system directories is limited.
+However, after extracting the favorites file from the archive, it remains possible to forward it using messengers or cloud services etc.
 :::

 </TabItem>